Friday, September 30, 2011

 Done.
 Those are the basics.
 The Connector supplies a MessageListener interface and an ActivationConfig JavaBean, the MDB implements the interface and configures the JavaBean via the loosely-typed @ActivationConfigProperty.

-There are a few things that prevent this model from reaching it's true potential:
+There are a few things that prevent this model from reaching its true potential:

 • Metadata is loosely typed in the bean code